fatemafaria142/Comprehensive-Exploration-of-Large-Language-Models-in-Mental-Health-Advice/README.md

 ## Language Models

+### Llama-2-7b-chat-hf
+Llama 2 is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
+Llama-2-Chat are optimized for dialogue use cases.
+Llama 2 is an auto-regressive language model that uses an optimized transformer architecture.
+The tuned versions use supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align to human preferences for helpfulness and safety.
+Grab the model [here](https://huggingface.co/NousResearch/Llama-2-7b-chat-hf).

 ### Mistral-7B-v0.1
 Mistral-7B-v0.1 is a powerful large language model designed for various natural language processing tasks.
 With its extensive capabilities, it serves as a valuable tool for generating responses to mental health-related questions.
 Access Mistral-7B-v0.1 [here](https://huggingface.co/mistralai/Mistral-7B-v0.1).